dataesr/affiliation-matcher/doc/matcher.md

 ## 2.4 Evaluation

-For a given repository R, we fix an ordered list of strategies to apply, allowing us to set up an automatic matching.
-If we have a standard gold (composed of a list of affiliation signatures, and, for each, a list of corresponding entities in the R repository), we can apply the matcher on this list, and thus compute the precision and recall of the matcher.
+For a given repository $R$, we fix an ordered list of strategies to apply, allowing us to set up an automatic matching.
+If we have a standard gold (composed of a list of affiliation signatures, and, for each, a list of corresponding entities in the $R$ repository), we can apply the matcher on this list, and thus compute the precision and recall of the matcher.

 <br>